Betaflight Flight Controller Manufacturer Design Guidelines

 There is also a choice between using advanced timers or not, TIM1/TIM8 are advanced and get used by DSHOT BITBANG.

 It may be optimal to use TIM1 + TIM8 for all motors so that the other timers are always free.
-Or it may be optimal to use timers other than TIM1/TIM8 for motors so that TIM1/TIM8 are free for other other uses when DSHOT BITBANG is NOT used.
+Or it may be optimal to use timers other than TIM1/TIM8 for motors so that TIM1/TIM8 are free for other uses when DSHOT BITBANG is NOT used.

 TIM1 has inter-peripheral connectivity that other timers do not have.